Marc Trestman

 Career Summary

-Marc Trestman was a football coach in the National Football League (NFL) from 1985 to 2016, finishing his career as the offensive coordinator of the Baltimore Ravens.
-Over his twenty-two years of coaching his teams compiled a cumulative win/loss record of 165-185-1.
+Marc Trestman is a football coach in the National Football League (NFL) and has been the senior offensive assistant coach for the Los Angeles Chargers since 2024.
+Prior to this season, he coached for the Minnesota Vikings, Tampa Bay Buccaneers, Cleveland Browns, San Francisco 49ers, Detroit Lions, Arizona Cardinals, Oakland Raiders, Miami Dolphins, New Orleans Saints, Chicago Bears, and Baltimore Ravens for twenty-two seasons.
+His most recent position was with the Ravens as their offensive coordinator.
 He was the head coach of the Chicago Bears from 2013 until the 2014 season, during which time the Bears went 13-19-0.
 During his career he was a head coach for two seasons.
 He was fired from the Bears on Monday, December 29, 2014.
 Trestman was fired after finishing the 2014 season on a six-game losing streak.
-Trestman will be the new senior offensive assistant coach for the Los Angeles Chargers for the 2024 season.

 Career Awards